ghempton/state_manager/README.md

 StateManager is a state machine implementation for Ruby that is heavily inspired by the FSM implementation in [Ember.js](http://emberjs.com).
 Compared to other FSM implementations, it embraces the following features/opinions:

-* State logic should not pollute model classes and should be kept separate from model definitions.
+* State logic should not pollute model classes.
-* State events should have access to a scope (the current user).
+* State events should have access to a scope (e.g. the current user).
-* Sub-states are supported and encouraged.
+* Substates are supported and encouraged.

 ## Getting Started